Hyundai Tucson years to avoid — most common problems

 The problem is attributed to issues with the software.
 Provided your warranty is still valid, you can fix the issue at a Hyundai dealership for free.

 Tucson is famous for being fearless in incorporating new technologies and changes.
 Some of these changes are executed excellently, but some are different from what anybody expected.
-Therefore, when purchasing a Tucson, it would be best to pay attention to the model year to get a good bargain.
+Therefore, when purchasing a Tucson, you can’t help but wonder – what are the worst Hyundai Tucson years?

 The second generation of the Hyundai Tucson was not its best.
 The problems they were prone to develop were quite severe.